Insecticide Seed Treatments and Sprays for Hessian Fly

 2) Rates make a huge difference.
 We did extensive testing with an insecticidal seed treatment in 2010 and 2011.
 Higher rates worked well to kill Hessian fly.
 Both Cruiser and Gaucho work seemed to work well at the highest labeled rates.
 Some insecticidal seed treatment rates are not labeled high enough for good Hessian fly control.
 Be sure you know what rate you are getting from your dealer as there is a labeled range for Hessian fly.
 Scott Stewart, U. of Tennessee, has an excellent recent article about this from the perspective of aphids.

-1) You need to meet the following four conditions to make a spray pay: 1) planted wheat early (during October); 2) have historical pressure; 3) planted a susceptible variety (listed here); 4) have not used an insecticidal seed treatment and are not past the 2 leaf stage.
+1) You need to meet the following four conditions to make a spray pay: 1) planted wheat early (during October); 2) have historical pressure; 3) planted a susceptible variety (see list); 4) have not used an insecticidal seed treatment and are not past the 2 leaf stage.
 The best time to spray is when eggs are first present, but these are difficult to see and the timing of flights varies with weather.
 Some consultants and scouts are trained to find them, but I’m not sure that even then we would do much good with our sprays since they are timed at adults.
 Could you find the Hessian fly egg in the photo?

 2) Time your spray correctly.
 If you wait to spray beyond the two leaf stage and you have damaging levels Hessian fly, you’ve lost yield.
 The graph below demonstrates the effect of seed treatments and insecticidal sprays on Hessian fly eggs.
 The first spray was initiated 3-4 weeks following planting.
 Sprays did not reduce the number of eggs.
 Spray timing is critical for success.
 The earlier the spray, the better it will work.